KULeuven-MICAS/zigzag/lab6/README.md

 ## Inputs
 There are three main inputs defined in the `inputs/` folder:
-1. **Workload**: _[Same as lab5]_ The first layer of ResNet18 in ONNX format.
-The layer name is `Conv1`.
+1. **Workload**: The second layer of ResNet18 in ONNX format.
+The layer name is `Conv2`.
 You can use [Netron](https://netron.app) to visualize the model.
 2. **Hardware**: _[Same as lab5]_ A sample accelerator is encoded in `accelerator.yaml`.
 This accelerator includes 32x32 DIMC operational units with a hierarchy of memories attached which store different `memory operands` `I1`, `I2`, `O`.
-3. **Mapping**: _[Same as lab5]_ The mapping specifies for the `Conv1` layer only the spatial mapping restriction.
+3. **Mapping**: _[Same as lab5]_ The mapping specifies for the `Conv2` layer only the spatial mapping restriction.
 The `SpatialMappingGeneratorStage` automatically generate all legal spatial mappings.
 The `TemporalMappingGeneratorStage` automatically detects if there is any user-defined temporal loop ordering and generates multiple temporal mappings to be evaluated by the cost model.

 ## Running the Experiment